 a woman with her arm stretched out the window of her SUV driving along the coast

-How to Become a U.S. Travel Nurse: A Step-by-Step Guide for Canadian RNs
+How to Become a U.S. Travel Nurse as a Canadian RN (Step-by-Step Guide)

 To become a registered nurse in Canada, you must complete your RN degree and successfully write the National Council Licensure Examination (NCLEX).
 The NCLEX is also the certification exam in the U.S., so luckily for us Canadians, we do not need to complete any further education or exams to travel nurse south of the border.

-Once you have passed the NCLEX and landed a job, focus on gaining experience in your preferred specialty (ED, Med/Surg, L&D, ICU, etc).
-It is recommended that you have a minimum of two years of experience and be an expert in your field.
-This is because hospitals expect you to hit the ground running with minimal orientation.
+After passing the NCLEX and landing your first job, focus on gaining experience in your preferred specialty (ED, Med/Surg, L&D, ICU, etc).
+Most hospitals require at least two years of experience in your specialty.
+This is because travel nurses are expected to hit the ground running with minimal orientation.

 Typical unit orientation consists of one to two shadow shifts on the floor; however, my current contract only gave me two hours before I was on my own!
 Hence, the importance of feeling completely confident and self-proficient in your knowledge and skills.
 Here are some ways that helped me get there: